-Just like with change, change management doesn’t happen on its own.
-However, armed with the right strategy and these lessons, you can successfully transition your team from their current state to a more desired place.
+Change management is both an art and a science.
+However, the right technology can help you successfully transition your team from its current state to a more desired place.
 And the topper?
 You’ll do it with less resistance, more support, and greater results.

 Getting your team on board with change management

 You’d be hard-pressed to find an organization that doesn’t see the value in putting its people first.
 However, too often this philosophy only permeates bits and pieces of an organization.
 And not out of ill intent.
 Lunch-hour yoga, Taco Tuesday, ongoing employee education, and a supportive culture are all people-centric initiatives that can fuel a thriving workplace.
 But to really live up to that people-first reputation, you need to infuse the same level of dedication that you have for Taco Tuesday into how you manage change.